InfiniteRasa/Rasa.NET/docs/setup.md

 - If the change of the model needs to distinguish between MySql and Sqlite, try to move them to the database provider specific implementations of **IDbContextPropertyModifier**.
 For examples, see the implementations of this interface and how it is used.
 - If that does not work, put them in the OnModelCreating methods of the corresponding derived DbContexts (MySqlAuthContext, SqliteAuthContext, MySqlCharContext, SqliteCharContext, MySqlWorldContext, SqliteWorldContext).

+If, on the other hand, you use a migration to provide default data that needs to be imported into the database, you just create an empty migration.
+Ensure you didn't change any entry classes and add the migrations as descibed above.
+The created migration will be empty and you can use them do add data.
+As an example how this can be implemented for MySql and Sqlite can be seen in `20201218081744_Preload_ItemTemplate_PlayerExp_RandomName`.

+## Build and run the code from Visual Studio
+You should be ready to compile Rasa.NET and run the servers.

+- Launch Visual Studio and open the `Rasa.NET.sln` file in the code repository
+- If you have to overwrite the default database connection parameters, see "Custom configuration" and "Database configuration"
+- Build the solution
+- Run the `Rasa.Auth` project via `Debug > Start without Debugging`
+- Run the `Rasa.Game` project via `Debug > Start Debugging`
+- Alternatively, define multiple start projects as follows:
+  - Right click on the solution
+  - Click "Set StartUp Projects"
+  - Choose "Multiple startup projects"
+  - Set "Action" for both projects wether you want to start with or without debugging
+- Of course, you can also build the project and start the Auth server from the bin directory.

+### Create a game user
+The authentication server can be used to create a user by running a command in the terminal.
+The usage is: `create <email> <username> <password>`.
+Running this command will create a new user in the database that you can use to login with the game client.

+- Run the command in the authentication termain. i.e. `create test@test.com test test`
+  - You can use any username / password that you want to create an account.

 ## Launch the game
 If the server consoles launched correctly, you should be ready to start the game client.